esoterik0/ListMaster/README.md

     cd ListMaster
     pythonw start.py
-## Knownn issues
+## Known issues
-- when adding new items, backspace won't work until the entry box is clicked in, or a left or right arrow key is pressed.
-This seems to be a bug in TK or TKinter, all the other keys work, it has keyboard focus.
+- when adding new items or editing existing items, backspace won't work until the entry box is clicked in, or a left or right arrow key is pressed.
+This seems to be a bug in TK or TKinter; all the other keys work, it has keyboard focus.
 - I have not been able change the font size for popup messages.
-Nothing works, things the documentation and people/forums say should work just dont.
-This seems to be an issue with TK or TKinter
+Nothing works, things the documentation and people/forums say should work just dont; as far as I can tell I should have been able to change the size.
+This seems to be an issue with TK or TKinter.

 I have tried to research these issues but the have had no luck finding an answer.